DIY Tiny Succulent Planter in a Wooden Box

-Full instructions on how to use a small wooden container and succulent cuttings to create a beautiful and easy to maintain succulent planter.
+Full instructions on how to use a small wooden container and succulent cuttings to create a beautiful and easy-to-maintain succulent planter.
 Includes tips on taking cuttings, succulent potting mix, and lining the container to help prevent damage to the wood.

-How to Plant a Wooden Container with Succulents
+Planting a Wooden Box with Succulents

 Pinch small pieces of succulents from parent plants